 Strategic Traffic Enforcement Plan (S.T.E.P.)
 Currently Underway

 The Sunny Isles Beach Police Department has initiated a Strategic Traffic Enforcement Plan (S.T.E.P.) on the streets of Sunny Isles Beach.
 Officers have conducted numerous traffic enforcement details since initiating the plan on August 17, 2022.
-So far, a total of 102 details have resulted in 991 citations, 4 warnings, 1 towed vehicle and 2 arrests.
+So far, a total of 306 details which resulted in 2731 citations, 4 warnings, 6 towed vehicles, 4 seize tag orders & 8 arrests.

 *Reminder – this detail is separate from our ongoing traffic blitzes which are also underway.